I Got Married to the Girl I Hate Most in Class

 or is a Japanese romantic comedy light novel series written by Seiju Amano and illustrated by Nanami Narumi.
 Originally launched as a YouTube manga on the Manga Angel Neko Oka channel in March 2020, Media Factory have published ten volumes from December 2020 to January 2025 under their MF Bunko J imprint.
-A manga adaptation with art by Mosskonbu has been serialized online via Kadokawa Shoten's Shōnen Ace Plus website since May 2021 and has been collected in eight tankōbon volumes.
+A manga adaptation with art by Mosskonbu has been serialized online via Kadokawa Shoten's Shōnen Ace Plus website since May 2021 and has been collected in nine tankōbon volumes.
 An anime television series adaptation produced by Studio Gokumi and AXsiZ aired from January to March 2025.

+Plot

+Saito Hōjō, the heir to a large corporation, and Akane Sakuramori, a student with a tsundere personality, are two classmates notorious for their poor in-class relationship, with the two frequently fighting in class.
+One day, the two are summoned to a meeting by their respective grandparents, who have arranged for the two to get married and live together.
+Saito and Akane's grandparents once loved each other but went their separate ways, and thus want to see their grandchildren fulfill the relationship they never had.
+However, with the relationship being a requirement for Saito to one day inherit the company, the two reluctantly agree.
+Saito and Akane now have to deal with living together and their secret relationship, with their on-campus hostility.